unknown321/wampy/MAKING_OF.md

 <figure>
 <img src="images/direction_sucks.jpg" alt="physical design is not mapped to virtual buttons">
-<figcaption>Swapped physical button in wampy to follow buttons' directions on screen.</figcaption>
+<figcaption>Swapped physical button in Wampy to follow buttons' directions on screen.</figcaption>
 </figure>

 It's kinda hard to explain, but I'll try.
 Track seek slider starts in the leftmost position and moves to the right.
 Volume starts from low (vol down) to high (vol up). iRiver T10 follows that principle (see pic in the beginning), could be partly seen in iPods (no physical track control buttons, only volume cradle), but in Walkmans ignore it.
 Physical buttons are on right side, but virtual buttons are off by 90°. `Next` button works out somehow, but `Prev` is wrong.
-I know, it sounds weird, but it feels just right in wampy with swapped buttons; they work like they should.
+I know, it sounds weird, but it feels just right in Wampy with swapped buttons; they work like they should.

 **Clock** finally came back.
 The reason it was missing in original firmware is simple: there are so many important indicators and not much space left.
 You can toggle disabled/hidden ones in GammaRay.
 Thankfully there is no designer